-It is anticipated that grants will be awarded in the range of $10,000 – $100,000, and it is anticipated that grants will be awarded at both ends of this range.
+It is anticipated that grants in 2017 will be awarded in the range of $10,000 – $100,000, and it is anticipated that grants will be awarded at both ends of this range.
 Applicants who want to explore ideas prior to submitting the proposal can contact Kevin Hendrick at email@example.com.

 Please sign up here to receive notifications of future grant opportunities.

 Eligibility and Priorities